Cultivating wholeness

 If you are new to spiritual direction, Ignatian direction is an excellent entry-point into learning to listen and respond to God.

-I begin Ignatian direction annually at the beginning of September.
+I begin Ignatian direction in the Exercises annually at the beginning of September.

 “We need to find God, and he cannot be found in noise and restlessness.
 God is the friend of silence…The more we receive in silent prayer, the more we can give in our active life.
 We need silence to be able to touch souls.”